Controlled Types

 For more details about possible optimizations and compiler behavior, please refer to the Ada Reference Manual .

-In general, the advice is simply: use Adjust and Finalize solely for their intended purposes.
+In general, the advice is simple: use Adjust and Finalize solely for their intended purposes.
 In other words, don't implement extraneous side-effects into those procedures, as they might not be called at run-time.

 Adjustment of subcomponents